uWaterloo/api-documentation/v2/api/services.md

 ### Notes

-- Usage won't increase if there is not data returned
+- Usage won't increase if no data is returned
+- Any value can be `null`

 ### Sources